View basket (0 items $0.00)

 Figure 1 below illustrates how the fibers of the gluteus maximus and opposite side latissimus dorsi run perpendicular to the sacroiliac joint.
 Co-contracting these two muscles can be used to tension the thoracolumbar fascia, thus stabilizing the sacroiliac joint.

-Bird Dog is an excellent pose for strengthening the core and engaging the posterior oblique subsystem.
+Bird Dog is an excellent yoga pose for strengthening the core and engaging the posterior oblique subsystem.
 A good cue for activating the latissimus dorsi muscle in this pose is to straighten the arm forward and then imagine pushing down with the hand against an immoveable object (as shown with the dotted arrow).
 Alternatively, imagine pulling down on a rope with the forward hand.
 Combine this isometric contraction of the latissimus dorsi with engaging the gluteus maximus on the side of the lifted leg to augment the stabilizing effect on the SI joint.

 (Figure 1: The posterior oblique subsystem and sacroiliac joint in Bird Dog Pose.)

-With this in mind, think about what other poses can be used to activate the posterior oblique myofascial subsystem?
+With this in mind, think about what other yoga poses can be used to activate the posterior oblique myofascial subsystem?

 Author, Ray Long MD, FRCSC is a board certified orthopedic surgeon and the founder of Bandha Yoga.
 Ray graduated from The University of Michigan Medical School with post-graduate training at Cornell University, McGill University, The University of Montreal and Florida Orthopedic Institute.
 He has studied hatha yoga for over twenty years, training extensively with B.K.S.
 Iyengar and other leading yoga masters.